dimitri-koenig/simple-vertec-api/v3-plan.md

 If in the data array the field `objref` is found, an update operation will be made.
 If there isn't such a field, a create operation will be made.

+## Logging

+`bunyan` will be used for extended logging, where extended logging streams can be defined and depending on log level more information can be provided.